mkenzieanderson/CS361_microservice_A/README.md

 - _npm install -g nodemon_

 \
 Next, navigate to the server director within this project folder.
-You will need to install the express and dotenv packages because the .gitignore file has blocked node modules from being added to this repo.\
+You will need to install a few node packages because the .gitignore file has blocked node modules from being added to this repo.\
 \
 Type the following command in your terminal:
-- _npm install express dotenv_
+- _npm install express dotenv cors_